chef/chef/DOC_CHANGES.md

 ```
 Using a `:custom` package is one way to install a non `.msi` file that embeds an `msi` based installer.

+**`windows_package` removal**
 Packages can now be removed without the need to include the package `source`.
 The relevent uninstall metadata will now be discovered from the registry.
 ```
-windows_package 'Mercurial 3.6.1 (64-bit)' do
+package 'Mercurial 3.6.1 (64-bit)' do
   action :remove
 end
 ```
-It is important that the package name used when not including the `source` is EXACTLY the same as the display name found in "Add/Remove programs" or the `DisplayName` property in the appropriate registry key:
+For non `:msi` packages, it is important that the package name used is EXACTLY the same as the display name found in "Add/Remove programs" or the `DisplayName` property in the appropriate registry key:
 * HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Uninstall
 * HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Uninstall
 * HKEY_LOCAL_MACHINE\Software\Wow6464Node\Microsoft\Windows\CurrentVersion\Uninstall

+When removing `:msi` packages, this same package naming rule applies if the `source` is omitted.

 Note that if there are multiple versions of a package installed with the same display name, all packages will be removed unless a version is provided in the `version` attribute or can be discovered in the `source` installer file.